anusii/podnotes/README.md

 	alt="Login Screen" width="400">
 </div>

-## Obtaining a POD
+## Obtaining a Pod

-To use the app you will need your own POD hosted on a Solid server.
-To try it out you can get yourself a POD at our experimental server, the [Australian Solid Community Pod Server](https://pods.solidcommunity.au/.account/login/password/register/) or any one of the available [Pod
+To use the app you will need your own Pod hosted on a Solid server.
+To try it out you can get yourself a Pod at our experimental server, the [Australian Solid Community Pod Server](https://pods.solidcommunity.au/.account/login/password/register/) or any one of the available [Pod